 What causes low back pain?

-The exact cause of low back pain can be hard?to determine.
-In most cases, back pain may be a symptom of many different causes, including any of the following:
+The exact cause of low back pain can be hard to determine.
+In most cases, back pain may be a symptom of many different causes, including any of these:

 What are the symptoms of low back pain?

 Low back pain is classified as acute (or short term) and chronic.
 Acute low back pain lasts from a few days to a few weeks.
 Most acute low back pain will resolve on its own.
 Chronic low back pain lasts for more than 3 months and often gets worse.
 The cause of chronic low back pain can be hard to find.